nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/command-endpoint/filtering-exposed-operations.md

       </tr>
       <tr>
         <td>`secure`</td>
         <td>If `true` the request **must** be done through a secured channel like HTTPS.
-Even if the user is in the specifiec grou the operation is not accessible if the connection is not secured.</td>
+Even if the user is in the specific group the operation is not accessible if the connection is not secured.</td>
         <td>`false`</td>
       </tr>
     </tbody>